DE-cr/BSB-LAN/BSB_LAN/scripts/BSB-LAN_evaluate_datalogs/README.md

 datalogs or the script will try to load the current data directly from `http://bsb-lan/D`.

+(For the "multiple years/months" plots (see below) you may have to adjust the Python script to use the parameters you're logging, which may differ from mine.)

 ### Statistical overview

 (Use `print(df.describe())` for a textual representation.
 Due to the long parameter